B-25D-15 "BAR-FLY" Serial Number 41-30593

 Wreckage

-This composite airframe was abandoned in the kunai grass near Horanda Y, until the 1970's.
-Recovered, and taken to Girua Airfield, near Popopondetta for display by the Oro Province Works Department, for display as a war memorial at the airport.
-The greenhouse nose section of B-25D "Bar Fly" 42-30593 was attached in front of the cockpit to B-25H 43-4450, to make a complete aircraft.
+Until the 1970s, this composite airframe was abandoned in the kunai grass near Horanda Y. This B-25 was recovered and transported to Girua Airfield near Popondetta for display by the Oro Province Works Department, for display as a war memorial at the airport.
+The greenhouse nose section of B-25D "Bar Fly" 42-30593 was attached in front of the cockpit to B-25H 43-4450 to make an externally complete aircraft for display.

-Traces of the US "star & bar" are present on the fuselage, and traces of its nose art are still visible.
+Traces of the US Star and Bar are present on the fuselage, and traces of its nose art are still visible.
 The two engines P-47 Thunderbolt engines, also recovered from Girua area are displayed in front of the Mitchell.
 For display purposes, the left landing gear (from a B-24) is bolted onto left wing.

 Contribute Information